microsoft/frontend-bootcamp/step1-07/README.md

 > We'll be learning in part 2 of this workshop how we can expose these functions without explicitly passing them down via props

 This is our core 'business logic' and handles everything our basic 'CRUD' operations of "Create, Read, Update, Delete".
-We don't have time to walk through writing all of those functions, but you can see that they are already provided in the demo's `TodoApp.tsx`.
+We don't have time to walk through writing all of those functions, but you can see that they are already provided in the demo's `TodoApp` and passed into our components.

 ## Intro to Typescript